IoanTurturea/Serial-Comm/README.md

 In background Log file is filling with all the communication datas.
 Also the user can save prefered configurations for future use.

-GUI made with Windows Forms.
+GUI made with Windows Forms, using .NET and C#.
 Although now I prefer WPF.